efrecon/machinery/lib/README.md

 # Resolving dependencies

 `machinery` has few dependencies and tries to be self-contained as much as possible.
+Required libraries, whenever possible, will appear as submodules in this directory.

 ## Web Server